longluo/imlongluo/blog/wp-content/plugins/wp-optimize/readme.txt

-*   Everytime you save a new post or pages, WordPress creates a revision of that post or page.
+*   Every-time you save a new post or pages, WordPress creates a revision of that post or page.
 If you edit a post 6 times you might have 5 copy of that post as revisions.
 Imagine if your post or pages are long and big.
-It is a huge number of bytes thats on your MySQL overhead.
+It is a huge number of bytes that's on your MySQL overhead.
 Now WP-Optimize allows you to optimize and shrink your posts table by removing not necessary post revisions from the database.
 As example, if you have a post which is approximately 100KB data and you have 5 revisions of that post, the total space wasted is about 500KB.
 And if you have 100 posts similar to it, you have 50MB database space wasted.

-*   Similar to the scenario described above, there might be thousands of spams and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click
+*   Similar to the scenario described above, there might be thousands of spam and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click

 *   WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces

+*   Automatically cleans database every week and respects the "Keep X number of weeks data" option.